This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

-Two of the most popular brunch and lunch spots in the area are The Good Egg, a Jewish deli-style cafe famous for its Middle Eastern / New York inspired dishes (just see how busy it gets at breakfast) and The Spence Bakery (you’ll find it easily enough – just look for a bright orange bakery on the corner with a huge queue of people!).
+Two of the most popular brunch and lunch spots in the area are The Good Egg, a Jewish deli-style cafe famous for its Middle Eastern / New York inspired dishes and The Spence Bakery (just look for a bright orange bakery on the corner with a huge queue of people!).

 Nearby Clissold Park is also a nature lover’s delight, one of the best parks in East London which also contains a deer park enclosure (!), riverside walks and a charming cafe at Clissold House, a beautiful 18th century manor house.

 Whilst not as well known as some other east London areas, Dalston more than makes up for it with its rich mix of awesome Asian restaurants (Vietnamese in particular), pop up-bars and breweries (40FT Brewery is the most well known).

 It is also renowned for local cultural institutions like Rio Cinema and Arcola Theatre – we once visited the latter to see a show in the round in a huge pop-up marquee, you’d never get to do that in central London!

 Dalston has also been home to the Ridley Road Market since the 1880s, a neighbourhood favourite selling everything from handbags to halibut (also the cheapest place in East London to buy gozleme – fact!).

 Ridley Road Market in Dalston is open daily (except Sunday) from 9.30am to 4pm.

 A largely residential east London area and neighbourhood, Bow has one of the best markets in East London.